Crystallize logo

 Example: WordPress + WooCommerce

-As the most used CMS in the world, WordPress comes with many available plugins (features/enhancements), one of which is WooCommerce.
-While definitely not the most powerful of eCommerce engines, WooCommerce is continually updated, and today, it can satisfy many eCommerce businesses.
+As the most used CMS in the world (BuilthWith pie chart below), WordPress has many available plugins (features/enhancements), one of which is WooCommerce.
+While definitely not the most powerful eCommerce engine, WooCommerce is continually updated, and today, it can satisfy many eCommerce businesses.

 Another potential drawback is performance.
-For solutions like this one, performance does not come out of the box.
+For solutions like this one, performance is not automatic.

-Suppose you need any custom development to add advanced features to your eCommerce store, or you rely heavily on personalization.
+Suppose you need any custom development to add advanced features to your e-commerce store or rely heavily on personalization.
 In that case, you may be better off with one of the other web dev approaches on this list.

 Self-Hosted Open-Source eCommerce Platforms